QuickStart VMs for CDH 5.1.x

 - The VM and file size vary according to the CDH version as follows:

-CDH and Cloudera Manager Version VM Size File Size CDH 5 and Cloudera Manager 5 8 GB 3 GB
+CDH and Cloudera Manager Version RAM Required by VM File Size CDH 5 and Cloudera Manager 5 4 GB 3 GB CDH 4, Cloudera Impala, Cloudera Search, and Cloudera Manager 4 4 GB 2 GB

 In most cases, the QuickStart VM requires no administration beyond managing the installed products and services.
-In the event that additional administration is required, this page provides information on accounts and solutions for some common problems.
+In the event that additional administration is required or that problems occur, this page provides information on accounts and possible explanations and solutions to some common problems.

 Once you launch the VM, you are automatically logged in as the cloudera user.
 The account details are:

 - password: cloudera

 The cloudera account has sudo privileges in the VM.
 The root account password is cloudera.

 The root MySQL password (and the password for other MySQL user accounts) is also cloudera.